abgandar/d-CGP/README.md

 # d-CGP
-Implementation of the differential CGP (Cartesian Genetic Programming)
+Implementation of the differential CGP (Cartesian Genetic Programming) using Differential Algebra for the automatic differentiation (via Dinamica DACE library).